-The German frigate FGS Augsburg, also known as “Wilde 13″, is a Bremen class frigate commissioned into the German Navy in 1989.
-Mainly designed for anti-submarine-warfare, she carries a wide mix of sensors and armament, including the capability to embark two Sea Lynx MK 88 helicopters.
+The German frigate FGS Niedersachsen is the second ship of the Bremen class commissioned into the German Navy in 1982.
+This multi-role frigate was modernised in the 1990s and carries a wide mix of sensors and armament, including the capability to embark two Sea Lynx MK 88 helicopters.

 The FGS Niedersachsen has previously participated in the EU Naval Force Operation Atalanta, in 2011.